Insta360Develop/CameraSDK-Android/README.md

 ```
 mImagePlayerView.setConstraint(float minFov, float maxFov, float defaultFov, float minDistance, float maxDistance, float defaultDistance);
 ```

-> if you want to switch between `Plane Mode` and others, you must restart player first.

 You can set `PlayerViewListener` to observe player status changed.